Date: 2nd October 2025

 Author: BETTER FINANCE

-BETTER FINANCE provides feedback on an optional, digital “28th Regime”.
+BETTER FINANCE provides feedback on an optional, digital-first “28th Regime” for companies.
 If well designed, this new EU company framework could bridge corporate and securities law, boost attractiveness, reduce arbitrage, overcome investors’ home bias, and foster cross-border capital flows that strengthen the Capital Markets Union.
 But to succeed, the regime must avoid starting from the wrong end.
 Conflating private start-ups and public/IPO-ready companies risks blurring safeguards and exposing retail investors to unnecessary risks.

 The EU should first prioritise harmonisation of listed/public markets, where millions of Europeans already invest and where fragmentation in corporate and securities law still drives up compliance costs, weakens investor protection, and limits SMEs’ access to capital.
-While we welcome one-off /centralised reporting principles, and Digital set-up tools, DLT should also improve efficiency and transparency.
+While we welcome one-off / centralised reporting principles, and Digital set-up tools, DLT should also improve efficiency and transparency, either for public or private firms and markets.

 ** Read & Download the Open Feedback Response **